ReadyResearchers/ProPredict/readme.md

 4. Engage with machine learning algorithms to generate trained predictions

 - Select variables exactly like the interactive plots section above
+- Choose your predicitve model from the dropdown menu in the bottom left corner
 - Wait until the model generate's your graph with the prediciton!(denoted in red)

 ![Home Page](images/homepage.png)